Turkmen grammar: Finite tenses

 Definite future, intentional, and obligational are does not inflect for person and have the same forms, thus an explicit subject pronoun is needed.
 Thus, these tenses always use däl for their negations (for compound tenses, the ending is placed after däl, i.e. geljekdim → geljek däldim).

 Fusion occurs in spoken Turkmen, for example spoken -ýän for standard -ýärin.

 Continuous present

-"Relic" simple present suffix -Ir can only used in four verbs, oturmak "to sit", ýatmak "to sleep", durmak "to stand", and ýöremek "to walk" in these corresponding forms:
+"Relic" simple present suffix -Ir can only be used in four verbs, oturmak "to sit", ýatmak "to sleep", durmak "to stand", and ýöremek "to walk" in these corresponding forms:

 These special verbs are used to indicate a continuous action of something (general continuous actions in some parts of Turkmenistan), it is used with verb stem plus the converb suffix -yp/-ip.
-These forms can also used alone, and past continuous can also formed with third-person singular of these verbs + past tense suffixes.
+These forms can also be used alone, and past continuous can also be formed with third-person singular of these verbs + past tense suffixes.

 Similar present continuous construction also occurs in Kazakh.

 Imperatives

-In additional to main imperatives, these imperative forms are somewhat more complex:
+In addition to main imperatives, these imperative forms are somewhat more complex: